Our Laboratory Facilities Host Precise Diagnostic Equipment Used In Preventative Care And Early Detection.

 Veterinary diagnostic imaging creates composites of the internal body used to discover disease or injury.
 Irving Pet Hospital employs advanced imaging technologies operated by board-certified veterinary radiologists, guaranteeing the highest quality of care for our patients.

-Radiographs, or x-rays, use electromagnetic radiation directed towards the body to highlight objects within.
+Radiographs, or x-rays, use electromagnetic radiation directed towards the body to highlight internal objects.
 These popular tests can detect a number of abnormalities including skeletal fractures, soft tissue damage, foreign bodies and dental disease.
 Radiography remains one of the most popular and accurate non-invasive diagnostic tools in the veterinary industry.

 Some specialized procedures may require anesthesia.
 Orthopedic radiographs and contrast studies require the patient remain completely still to work correctly, necessitating sedation in most cases.
 The duration of sedation is usually short and patient recovery is swift.
 A board-certified anesthesiologist oversees all procedures.